axiel7/MoeList/README.md

 * [Jeluchu](https://github.com/Jeluchu)
 * [Glodanif](https://github.com/glodanif)

-**Disclaimer:** I'm still learning so the code may not be perfect, however I decided to open source this project so everyone can see how the MAL API works and take a reference.
+**Disclaimer:** I'm still learning so the code may not be perfect and clean, however I decided to open source this project so everyone can see how the MAL API works and take a reference.

 **Libraries used:**
 * [Material Components](https://github.com/material-components/material-components-android)